 Sunrise over Gunung Bromo is one of the earth’s great spectacles.
-I first saw it, in less than perfect weather conditions, over twenty years ago.
+I first saw it, in less-than-perfect weather conditions, over twenty years ago.
 Back then there were few places to stay.
 The best was a small guest house at Cemoro Lawang.
 There were around 15-20 of us.
-From the guest house it was a short walk across the sea of sand to the crater but I had my heart set on a viewpoint some way above at a place that I now know is called Gunung Penanjakan.
-The views from this spot were already well known but it involved a chilly, two hour hike up a mountain in pitch dark so most people took the former option.
+From the guest house, it was a short walk across the sea of sand to the crater but I had my heart set on a viewpoint some way above at a place that I now know is called Gunung Penanjakan.
+The views from this spot were already well known but it involved a chilly, two-hour hike up a mountain in pitch dark so most people took the former option.

 There were only about six of us that went to Penanjakan and dawn, even though there was not much sun, was still impressive.
 The ribbed cone of Gunung Batok was poking up through a sea of cloud.
-Bromo itself was enthusiastically belching out sulphureous gas.
-In the distance Gunung Semeru was sending a column of steam to blend with the high cloud that had diffused our sunrise.
+Bromo itself was enthusiastically belching out sulfurous gas.
+In the distance, Gunung Semeru was sending a column of steam to blend with the high cloud that had diffused our sunrise.
 We were standing on a muddy path shivering and drinking hot coffee from a flask.
 “There are plans to build a jeep track up to here,” our guide told us.
 We collectively agreed that the jeep track was a bad idea.

-Never-the-less the track was built and our fears realised by the shovel load.
+Nevertheless, the track was built and our fears realised by the shovel load.

 The area was declared the Bromo Tengger Semeru National Park in 1982 although the Tengger Sand Sea has been a protected area since 1919.
 It covers an area of 5,250 hectares and is actually the caldera of an ancient volcano called Tengger through which Bromo and four other vents, Gunungs Batok, Kursi, Watangan and Widodaren, emerged.
 These are surrounded by the sand sea and, looking to the South, there is the impressive cone of Gunung Semeru.
 This is Java’s highest peak standing at 3,676 metres above sea level.
 It is named after the mythical Mt Meru, the centre of the world according to Buddhist and Hindu Cosmology.